topheman/snake-pipe-rust/README.md

 snakepipe gamestate|snakepipe render-browser|snakepipe render
 ```

 Then open [http://localhost:8080](http://localhost:8080).
-You'll be able to switch between renderers in your browser as you are playing in your terminal (thanks to server-sent-events).
+You'll be able to switch between renderers in your browser as you are playing in your terminal (thanks to server-sent events).

 ### 🖼 You can mirror your playing terminal into another one, through http